The Minnesota State Fair announced June 19th that 27 new foods will make an appearance at the Great Minnesota Get Together in 2018.

 Turducken Sausage Sandwich

-- My take: Giggles’ always has a line that’s way too long and slow, and to be honest, the food there is always over-hyped.
+My take: Giggles’ usually has a line that’s way too long and slow, and to be honest, the food is over-hyped.
 I tried this Turducken sausage.
 It was okay.
 It seems like more of a gimmick to get people to stand in line than a new State Fair staple.

 UpNorth Puff Pasty

-- My take: Sausage Sister & Me has some delicious food.
+My take: Sausage Sister & Me has some delicious food.
 This is no exception.
 The crust was delightful.
 Airy and well seasoned.
 I was underwhelmed with the amount of ingredients inside.
 Usually, the menu items at this booth are not filling enough for the price you pay.

-- My take: It’s basically MexiCorn, which is delightful.
+My take: It’s basically MexiCorn, which is delightful.
 Not original, but if you’ve never had MexiCorn, you should try it.
-Just go to El Burrito Mercado in Saint Paul and purchase it from the truck in the parking lot.
+Or you can go to El Burrito Mercado in Saint Paul and purchase it from the truck in the parking lot.
 That way you don’t need to pay for admission into the Fair.

-- “Waffles” are combined with pepperoni and mozzarella cheese.
-It’s served with pepperoni-infused maple syrup (???) or a marinara sauce.
+“Waffles” are combined with pepperoni and mozzarella cheese.
+It’s served with pepperoni-infused maple syrup and a marinara sauce.

-- My take: Green Mill’s State Fair menu is boring.
-However, the vendor serves an important role for parents who are walking around the Fair with their tiny picky eaters.
+My take: Green Mill serves an important role for parents who are walking around the Fair with their tiny picky eaters.
 These aren’t worth getting unless you fit that category.

 Zesty PB&J Sausage

-- My take: Gass Station usually has food that sounds fun and quirky, but looks and tastes awful.
+My take: Gass Station usually has food that sounds fun and quirky, but looks and tastes awful.
+Hard pass.